Who is Gary Marbut?

 Safe on a scale of 1-10 give

-in Montana, Be Safe has become the preferred method to deliver essential
+firearms in Montana, Be Safe has become the preferred method to deliver essential

 firearm safety education to Montana children, affecting many